python/devguide/triaging.rst

 Stage
 '''''
 A needed next action to advance the issue.
-The *stage* on Github issues is determined by presence of a linked PR and whether the issue is still open or closed.
+The *stage* on GitHub issues is determined by presence of a linked PR and whether the issue is still open or closed.
 It is the PR that holds code review-related labels.